Lance Hunter: Fictional character biography

-After Tod Radcliffe, a Special Tactical Reserve for International Key Emergencies traitor secretly working for the Red Skull, was exposed, Commander Lance Hunter introduced himself as the Director of S.T.R.I.K.E. to Nick Fury.
+After Tod Radcliffe, a S.T.R.I.K.E. traitor secretly working for the Red Skull, is exposed, Commander Lance Hunter introduces himself as the director of S.T.R.I.K.E. to Nick Fury.
 The agents of S.T.R.I.K.E. and S.H.I.E.L.D. worked together to track down the Red Skull's Nazi activities.
-It was then revealed that Red Skull had kidnapped the British Prime Minister, James Callaghan and had set a germ bomb over London to be detonated at midnight.
-Hunter, aided by Fury and the pair's respective superheroes, Captain Britain and Captain America, stopped the bomb which had been placed on the minute hand of Big Ben and thwarted the Red Skull's plans.
+It was then revealed that Red Skull has kidnapped the British Prime Minister, James Callaghan, and set a germ bomb on Big Ben to be detonated at midnight.
+Hunter, aided by Fury, Captain Britain, and Captain America, stops the bomb.

-Hunter aided Captain Britain in the capture of villain Lord Hawk, and took the injured hero to S.T.R.I.K.E. headquarters to recover.
-However, while there Captain Britain's spirit was summoned away by Merlin where he did battle with a monstrous giant.
-Injuries suffered in this spirit realm transferred to the Captain's real body.
-Hunter ordered the doctors to keep working to save the stricken hero.
-When Hunter finally admitted defeat at the bed side of Captain Britain's lifeless body, the Captain returned to the real world and left the base.
+Hunter aids Captain Britain in the capture of villain Lord Hawk, and takes him to S.T.R.I.K.E. headquarters to recover.
+However, Captain Britain's spirit is summoned away by Merlin to another realm, where he battles a monstrous giant.
+Injuries suffered in this spirit realm transfer to Captain Britain's real body.
+When Hunter finally admits defeat at the bed side of Captain Britain's lifeless body, the Captain returns to Earth.

-Sometime after S.T.R.I.K.E. was dissolved, Hunter gained the rank of commodore and was seen alongside Contessa Valentina Allegro de Fontaine, and Alistaire Stuart briefing British superhumans on the details of the British Superhuman Registration Act.
-Following the Skrull invasion of Earth, and the revelation that the then-Joint Intelligence Committee chair person was in fact a Skrull impostor, Hunter was made the new JIC Chair.
+Sometime after S.T.R.I.K.E. is dissolved, Hunter gained the rank of commodore and was seen alongside Contessa Valentina Allegro de Fontaine, and Alistaire Stuart briefing British superhumans on the details of the British Superhuman Registration Act.
+Following the Skrull invasion of Earth, and the revelation that the then-Joint Intelligence Committee chair person was a Skrull impostor, Hunter was made the new JIC Chair.

-Hunter agreed to let S.H.I.E.L.D.
-European Division take charge of the cleanup when Mys-Tech was defeated, as MI-13 didn't have the resources.
-He approved keeping MI-13 out of the loop entirely, which infuriated Pete Wisdom when he found out.

 Hunter the appears as a supporting character in the 2016 Mockingbird series.
 He is reintroduced as a much younger man and given a romantic connection to Mockingbird, echoing the character's live-action adaptation in Agents of S.H.I.E.L.D..

 Powers and abilities

-Lance Hunter has years of Naval training, with an expertise in munitions, well as experience in espionage from working for British Intelligence.
+Lance Hunter has years of Naval training, with an expertise in munitions, as well as experience in espionage from working for British Intelligence.